ashutosh-makwana/ashutosh-makwana/README.md

 - 🔭 I’m currently working on **the development of innovative Android applications using Kotlin, Jetpack, and Clean Architecture.**

-- 🌱 I’m currently delving deep into **Jetpack Compose and MVI architectural patterns.**
+🌱 I’m currently delving deep into **Jetpack Compose, MVI architectural patterns, and playing with LangChain and open-source LLMs in AI/ML**.

 - 👯 I’m looking to collaborate on **projects that push the boundaries of mobile app experiences.**